accso/java9-jigsaw-examples/jigsaw-examples/example_maven_whitebox/readme.md

 ## What is this example about?

 ### Modules in this example
-* modmain, commons.lang (automatic)
+* modmain, and the automatic commons.lang3
-* modmain has a Main class which is started in run.sh
+* modmain has a Main class which is started in `run.sh`

 ### Example shows ...
 - Compilation, test compilation and execution with Maven
-- Whitebox test which patches modmain with classes in src/test/java
+- Whitebox test via patching the module modmain with classes in `src/test/`java